Unified Text-Image-to-Video Generation: A Training-Free Approach to Flexible Visual Conditioning: Related Work

 \section{Related Work}

-\paragraph{Video Generation Conditioned on Texts and Images} Text-to-video (T2V) generation has gained impressive advancement since the emergence of diffusion models \cite{ho2022video,he2022latent,hong2022cogvideo,blattmann2023align,kong2024hunyuanvideo,yang2025cogvideox,wang2025wan,wang2023modelscope}.
-Given the ambiguity of language in describing visual details, RGB images are exploited as the condition for video generation, which requires models synthesize smooth video segments with the images exactly as video frames.
+\textbf{Video Generation Conditioned on Texts and Images}\quad Text-to-video (T2V) generation has gained impressive advancement since the emergence of diffusion models \cite{ho2022video,he2022latent,hong2022cogvideo,blattmann2023align,kong2024hunyuanvideo,yang2025cogvideox,wang2025wan,wang2023modelscope}.
+Given the ambiguity of language in describing visual details, RGB images are exploited as the condition for video generation.
 Image conditioning can be used alone for image-to-video (I2V) generation \cite{blattmann2021understanding,dorkenwald2021stochastic,wang2022latent,mahapatra2022controllable,blattmann2023stable,li2024generative}, or integrated with textual prompts for text-image-to-video (TI2V) generation \cite{ni2023conditional,zhang2023i2vgen,jiang2024videobooth,chen2024livephoto,wang2025dreamvideo,huang2025step}.
-Here, we mainly discuss previous TI2V methods. \citet{hu2022make} propose TI2V task for the first time, and develop a transformer-based architecture to achieve decent controllability and diversity in generated videos. \citet{guo2023animatediff} develop a practical framework, AnimateDiff, to train a model-agnostic plug-and-play motion module that can turn any personalized text-to-image diffusion model into an image animator. \citet{xing2024dynamicrafter} introduce a novel model -- DynamiCrafter, which can animate both human bodies and objects. \citet{fu2023tell} propose a unified video completion method that can tackle image animation, rewinding and infilling using a single model.
-Though previous studies have shown promising results for TI2V problem, most methods require training some layers or the entire model to incorporate image conditioning or motion over time.
-As a result, existing models can only handle TI2V tasks pre-defined in training, such as animation (one image as the first video frame) and infilling (two images as the first and last video frames).
+Here, we mainly discuss previous TI2V methods.
+Hu et al. \cite{hu2022make} propose TI2V task for the first time, and develop a transformer-based architecture to achieve decent controllability and diversity in generated videos.
+Guo et al. \cite{guo2023animatediff} develop a practical framework, AnimateDiff, to train a model-agnostic plug-and-play motion module that can turn any personalized text-to-image diffusion model into an image animator.
+Xing et al. \cite{xing2024dynamicrafter} introduce a novel model -- DynamiCrafter, which can animate both human bodies and objects.
+Fu et al. \cite{fu2023tell} propose a unified video completion method that can tackle image animation, rewinding and infilling using a single model.
+Most prior methods require training some layers or the entire model to incorporate image conditioning or motion over time.
+As a result, existing models can only handle TI2V tasks pre-defined in training, such as animation and infilling.
 In this paper, we introduce a generic TI2V problem that unifies previous TI2V tasks.
 Our proposed method is able to condition T2V diffusion models on an arbitrary number of images at arbitrary positions of the output videos without finetuning.